 Her research interests lie in the area of new economic structures enabled by the digital economy, in particular the role of cybersecurity and Distributed Ledger Technologies in the creation of trust in digitally-enabled industries, governments and in the creation of citizen-centric smart/sustainable cities.

-Catherine has held a number of EPSRC grants, including as PI of Scaling the Rural Enterprise.
+Catherine has held £5.1 million of grants, including a number of EPSRC grants, including as PI of Scaling the Rural Enterprise.
 Catherine is also a Co-Investigator on "Unleashing the Value of Big Data", CI on the Cybersecurity grant: Cloud Run Protection at Runtime (CIPaRT), and CI on CREDIT: Cryptocurrency Effects in Digital Transformations.

-Dr Mulligan regularly advises a variety of governments on the role of digital technologies including the UK, EU and in Asia.
+Dr Mulligan regularly advises a variety of governments on the role of digital technologies including the UK, EU and Australasia.

-Catherine has 15 years international experience in the Mobile Telecommunications and ICT industries, including 10 years at Ericsson in Stockholm, Sweden.
+Prior to her academic career, Catherine gained 15 years international experience in the Mobile Telecommunications and ICT industries.
 Working on a variety of cutting edge technologies, Catherine experienced first hand the complexities of successfully taking innovation to market.

 Catherine has a PhD (Title: The Communications Industries in the Era of Convergence) and an MPhil in Engineering for Sustainable Development, both from the University of Cambridge and a BSc.
 (Hons 1) in Business Information Technology from the University of New South Wales, Australia.

 et al., 2019, Organizational cloud security and control: a proactive approach, Information Technology and People, Vol:32, ISSN:0959-3845, Pages:516-537

 et al., 2017, Data Supply Chain (DSC): Research Synthesis and Future Directions, International Journal of Production Research, ISSN:0020-7543